mrexclamationmark/GNU-Linux-Configuration/README.md

 GNU-Linux-Scripts: https://github.com/mrtelekinesis/GNU-Linux-Scripts

 **Please read the configuration files carefully before applying it.
 You are responsible for actions done to your system.
-If you need some help understanding on what each of the settings do, https://sysctl-explorer.net/ will help.
-You may also consult Linux's kernel documentation, and there is many documentations out there to read**
+If you need some help understanding on what each of the settings do, there is many documentations out there to read as you can find them using a search engine**

 **Tweaks:**